John Weinerhall

 He began his political career within the Moderate Youth League and was, among other things, district chairman in Östergötland from 2015 to 2018.
 He is a member of the regional council in the Östergötland region since the 2014 election, where he worked with health and medical issues.

+Beyond his party-political engagement, he has also contributed to public debate; for example, he is co-author of the book Diagnos Sverige: En antologi om framtidens hälsa (Diagnosis Sweden: An Anthology on the Future of Health) alongside researchers, party leaders, opinion leaders, and various other politicians.

-Weinerhall is the second Deputy Chairman of the Moderate Youth League since November 2018.
+Weinerhall served as Second Deputy National Chair of the Moderate Youth League between 2018 and 2020.